'What oxygen is to the lungs, such is hope to the meaning of life' - Emil Brunner.

 Why Cushions?
 Recently I had someone ask me why am I making cushions and what does that have to do with hope?
 Cushions are soft and comfortable, they can be squeezed, laid on, cuddled and they look beautiful.
 We hold them to our chest in an embrace, or we lay on them, releasing the Spirit filled intention to our head or our heart.
 Colour is healing.
 Surrounding ourselves with beautiful things makes us feel better, makes us happy and this makes us hopeful.
 What you surround yourself with will create an atmosphere in your home and lives, so choose to surround yourself with hope.

 It is a family affair, as Helen (mum) has partnered with me in this new pursuit.
 Helen sews all of the art cushions and I describe it as “old school craftsmanship”.
 Each and every one designed has been created with the highest integrity and quality and often the cushions are unique works of art in themselves, as Helen makes different designs, sizes and shapes with each one she creates.
 Along the journey we have made many beautiful things, as we have tried different fabrics and designs.
-We have created elaborate clutch purses, shoulder bags and makeup purses.
-They are all unique and beautiful, but I have always been looking for the material that would make the perfect scarf.
+We have created elaborate clutch purses, shoulder bags and makeup purses, the designs keep continuing...

-We have heard amazing testimonies of how impacting receiving the scarfs have been.
-This is a revolution to inspire hope through colour and beauty in the face of global despair.
-Send a Scarf on Assignment
+It is a revolution of inspiring hope through colour & beauty in the face of global despair.